chrishuber/bay-area-wild-mushrooms/README.md

 <hr/>

 <p>
-In terms of feature engineering, I created a grid composed of squares 1/2 mile square cells over the observed region and assigned a code to each cell to break down the geolocation of each mushroom without using cross-correlated latitude/longitude data.
+In terms of feature engineering, I created a grid composed of 1/2 mile square cells over the observed region and assigned a code to each cell to break down the geolocation of each mushroom without using cross-correlated latitude/longitude data.
 I found a column in my dataset with descriptive wording and also mined that to indicate the presence of forests (Redwood, Coastal Oak, Douglass Fir) as well as other environmental factors (grass, wood chip, duff) that are required or very beneficial for certain mushroom species to grow.
 </p>

 <p align="center">